inworld-ai/inworld-nodejs-sdk/TESTME.md

 3. Click **Run workflow**
 4. Select which branch you want to run from
 5. Select which test suite or test spec to run
+6. Select which OS to run on
-6. Click **Run workflow** to run tests
+7. Click **Run workflow** to run tests
-7. View results by clicking on the latest workflow run
+8. View results by clicking on the latest workflow run
 > [!IMPORTANT]
 > To run a single test, write the exact test file name ex. `e2e/connection/text.spec.ts`.
 > To run all tests in a folder use an asterisk ex. `e2e/connection/*`.